#1e1e1e

 Tip: Use the exposure triangle—adjust aperture, shutter speed and ISO together—to get the right brightness and effect for your photo.

-If you're wondering how to learn photography, here’s a simple structure to follow:
+If you're wondering how to learn photography, here’s a simple structure to follow.
+These beginner photography techniques help students build confidence and learn how to take better photos through regular practice:

 Step 1: Understand camera modes.